Olexify/LeStickyNotes/README.md

 If you want a ready-to-use productivity vault template, I maintain:

-👉 ObsidianUltimate: <PUT_YOUR_REPO_LINK_HERE>
+👉 ObsidianUltimate: <a href="https://github.com/Olexify/ObsidianUltimate">Github Repo</a>

-Le'Sticky Notes is not locked to ObsidianUltimate - it just pairs nicely with it.
+Le'Sticky Notes is not locked to ObsidianUltimate - it just pairs nicely with it as notes backup.

 > ⚠️ ObsidianUltimate note: don’t rename `Diary` or `Utilities` (some automations depend on them).